 I’ve been invited to a graduation ceremony/party, do I need to bring a gift?

 If you choose to attend a graduation, it is good etiquette to bring a gift and a card.
 Even if you can’t make it, it’s recommended (though not necessary) to mail the graduate a gift.
 Unlike other occasions, it’s okay if the gift isn’t right on time so don’t sweat it.

 Gift card or physical gift?

-A physical gift is a nice way for your graduating senior to remember you by as he or she embarks on a new life phase.
+A physical gift is a nice way for your graduating senior to remember you by as he embarks on a new life phase.
 This could be combined with a gift card if the gift is small.
 But if you’re really at a loss, a gift card and a card is perfectly appropriate.
 If you’re paying more than $50 for a gift, a gift card is not expected.